Gedeon Richter: Life

 Richter was born to a Jewish family in Ecséd, Hungary, but due to the death of his parents, from 1873 he grew up in Gyöngyös.
 From 1890 he worked there as a trainee pharmacist.
-In 1895 Richter completed his degree in pharmacology with a high mark at the Budapest University.
+In 1895 Richter completed his degree in pharmacy with a high mark at the Budapest University.
 Two years later, he travelled to several European pharmacies and pharmaceutical companies, studying their drug manufacturing methods.
-In 1901 he bought the pharmacy named as the Eagle at the corner on the Üllői Road and Márton Street in Budapest, producing organo-therapeutic drugs.
-In 1907, in Kőbánya, on 63 Cserkesz Street, he built, and took charge of, the first pharmaceutical factory in Hungary.
-The factory had its first major success with a kind of Aspirin called Kalmopyrin, and the disinfectant hydrogen peroxide in tablets called Hyperol, which were patented in 1912 and went on to play an important role in the World War I. Before the war, he already had 24 pharmaceutical patents.
+In 1901 he bought a pharmacy named as Arany Sas (the Golden Eagle) in Budapest, producing organo-therapeutic drugs.
+In 1907, in Kőbánya he built, and took charge of, the first pharmaceutical factory in Hungary.
+The factory had its first major success with a brand of Aspirin called Kalmopyrin, and a disinfectant Hydrogen peroxide–urea in tablets branded Hyperol, which were patented in 1912 and went on to play an important role in the World War I. Before the war, he already had 24 pharmaceutical patents.